sreedeepEK/coldmail.ai/README.md

 ## Coldmail.ai

-A simple cold mail generator using Langchain and Gradio inteface.
+A simple cold mail generator using Langchain and Gradio interface.
 Currently in built.